cnngimenez/zx-tools/docs/DSK-structure.md

     -   tracks
         -   sectors

-On the file image, each track and each sector has a header or an "information block".
+On the file image, each track and each sector has a header or an &ldquo;information block&rdquo;.
 It describes their representation.
 For instance, the track/sector size, the current track and side number, etc. The track information block is at the begining of each track, but the sector information block is inside the information block (not at the begining of the sector).

-<a id="org8e42390"></a>
+<a id="org3d78bc9"></a>

 ## Implementation Conventions